If you want to reduce hunger, lose weight and maintain optimal health, this article will show you the best healthy fats for weight loss.

 But all fats aren’t created equal, trans fats and other processed fats can cause inflammation and consequently increase risk of chronic diseases.

-Here are 20 healthy fats for weight loss and curbing hunger.
+Healthy fats for weight loss and curbing hunger

 Avocados are a perfect weight loss food because they contain fiber, which increases satiety.
 In this study, participants felt 23 percent more satisfied after eating avocado.